Nov 08, 2024

 Dr. Sheena Dadkhah

-What could pet loans pay for?
+What can pet loans pay for?

 “There is a wide range of costs if your pet gets sick or injured.
 These can be a few hundred dollars for an emergency room visit to over $10,000 for emergency procedures such as back surgeries,” Dadkhah said.
 “The costs can quickly add up in critical situations, hospitalizations, or long-term treatments for diseases,” she added.

-How could I manage pet care costs?
+How can I manage pet care costs?

 Pet owners may have options when it comes to lowering the cost of caring for a pet.
 One strategy is to shop around for vets and sources of prescriptions.
 There are online resources for finding low-cost vet services for income-qualified pet owners.
 Veterinary colleges may also provide low-cost services, so check your local area for nearby schools.